Letter from the Principal

 Students cannot achieve all of our goals as a school community or their personal goals without a guide, mentor, or coach.
 I urge all family and community members who are currently in this position to take it seriously.

 The most influential person in my life was and is my dad.
-Seven years ago, he lost a courageous battle to cancer.
+Twelve years ago, he lost a courageous battle to cancer.
 Even though my dad physically is no longer here, I feel his spirit every day.
 My dad taught me three main lessons that I want to share with you.

 First, education is of utmost importance.
 Second, kindness is contagious and it must be practiced.
 Third, everyone has one of the following; time, talent, or treasure to share.
 Helping others is the primary purpose of life.
 In whatever capacity that might be, everyone has the ability to serve.
 At OEC, we are preparing students to do just that by participating in service projects like our annual Dr. Martin Luther King, Jr. Day of Service.

-This is my fifth year as principal at OEC.
+This is my eighth year as principal at OEC.
 Previously, I taught high school English and served as an administrator in Newark, New Jersey.
 My former supervisor, Principal Sam Garrison of Camden Street School, taught me that anything is possible if you dream big.
 He always put children first and served as a valuable mentor to me.
 Without my dad, Mr. Garrison, and countless others, I would not be at OEC.
 I am both grateful and proud to be a part of the OEC Family.

 Our doors are always open and we welcome all to visit.
 We invite you to come to OEC and see all the wonderful things happening in each of our classrooms every day.
 Students at OEC need you!
 Our unique population of students are amazing young people who have incredibly bright futures ahead of them.
 Come in and give your time, talent, or treasure to us and you will not regret it.
 I guarantee it.
 There is no place like OEC.
 I want you to be a part of the OEC family and our continuing journey to provide students everything they need to transform their dreams into reality.